veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

 <p>
-    A certification authority (CA) hands out a digital certificate in which the CA says that a public key in the certificate, belongs to the person, organisation, server or entity that is mentioned in the certificate.
+    A certification authority (CA) hands out a digital certificate in which the CA says that a public key in the certificate, belongs to the person, organization, server or entity that is mentioned in the certificate.
     In our example, this will be done based on the e-mail address that is provided in the certificate.
-    The task of the CA is to control the identiy of the issuer, so that the client that is using the certificates from the CA can be trust.
+    The task of the CA is to control the identity of the issuer, so that the client that is using the certificates from the CA can be trusted.
 </p>

 <p>